top of page

 LLC

-• No limit on number of owners
+• No limit on the number of owners

 • Owners can be individuals, corporations, or even foreign entities